Actuarial Science Program

 Actuaries held about 18,000 jobs in 2006.
 Over half of all actuaries were employed by insurance carriers.
 Approximately 21 percent work for professional, scientific and technical consulting services.
 Others worked for insurance agents and brokers and in the management of companies and enterprises industry.
 A relatively small number of actuaries are employed by government agencies.

-Employment of actuaries is expected to grow rapidly through 2016.
+Employment of actuaries is expected to grow rapidly in the next ten years.
 Job opportunities should remain good for those who qualify, because the stringent qualifying examination system restricts the number of candidates.

 Job prospects.
 Opportunities for actuaries should be good, particularly for those who have passed at least one or two of the initial exams.
 In addition, a small number of jobs will open up each year to replace actuaries who leave the occupation to retire or transfer new jobs.
 Candidates with additional knowledge or experience, such as computer programming skills, will be particularly attractive to employers.
 Most jobs in this occupation are located in urban areas, but opportunities vary by geographic location.